daniil4udo/bulvar/.github/README.md

 }
 ```

-Note that all SASS variable will be camelcased.
+Note that all SASS variable will be camelized.

 ## 📢 VERSIONING